DeanDiCarlo/Cyber-Labs/writeups/02-wireshark-http-analysis/README.md

 * `shutchenson`

-The username was observed earlier in the infection chain during HTTP traffic associated with the phishing / fake authentication page, not during the malware payload or C2 stages.
+The username was found in kerberos login requests between the domain controller 10.1.17.2 and the password is there too, but encrypted.

 ## Infection Chain Summary